-If you change the script, the activated recording will not be stopped because of the possibility the recording is started from another client.
+If you change the script, the activated recording will not be stopped because the recording might have been started from another client.
 If you want to stop the recording, you have to do it manually.

+'''

-Camera(1,2,...)
+- Camera(1,2,...)

+'''

 You can list all cameras for which the recording should be started or stopped.
 If you want to select all cameras, you can use the word All.